aws-samples/aws-hpc-recipes/recipes/pcs/cluster_dns/README.md

 > cluster's zone.
 If the role is shared with another cluster, that cluster's nodes get the
 > same access, and the per-cluster isolation this design relies on is gone.
 Give each
 > cluster its own instance profile if you run more than one in a VPC.
+>
+> If you create a fresh role for this, name both the role and the instance profile with an
+> `AWSPCS-` prefix.
+PCS scopes its `PassRole` permission by that prefix and otherwise rejects
+> the node group with "AWS PCS can't access a role associated with the instance profile
+> because the role ARN is invalid", which does not point at the naming requirement.

 ```bash
 aws iam attach-role-policy \